transparentai-tech/cognitive-computing/implementation-summary.md

    - **Still need**: Examples and documentation

 3. **Next Steps for HRR**
-   - Create 4 example scripts demonstrating HRR usage
+   - Create 5 example scripts demonstrating HRR usage (including hierarchical processing)
    - Write 5 documentation files
    - Update hrr/__init__.py to import all modules
    - Then HRR will be fully complete